 Well, I was not a professional calligrapher nor was I ever one prior.
 And no, you didn’t read that wrong.

 As difficult as it was (and still is) to fathom, I managed to be hired to do a highly coveted job with ZERO working experience in.

 What made it more (wonderfully) ironic was that I never actually applied for the job nor did I even know that the opportunity existed!

 So how exactly did I get the job?

-At the time, a good friend of mine was working for an events company that was hired to plan, organize and execute the dinner gala.
-They had been working with the US protocol team for Mrs. Clinton for nearly a month when they made a last minute request for a calligrapher based in Shanghai.
+At the time, a good friend of mine was working for an events company that was hired to plan and execute the dinner gala.
+They had been working with the US protocol team for Mrs. Clinton for nearly a month when the team made a last minute request for a calligrapher based in Shanghai.